 - 4-6 chicken breasts, halved and pounded to an even thickness

 *Note: If you’re using a different brand or different type salt, please consult this recipe for the correct measurement of salt because different brands of kosher salt, coarse salt, and other salts are of a different size and require different amounts.

 In a medium-sized bowl, mix together the water and salt until the salt is fully dissolved.
 Then add the chicken breasts.
 All of the chicken should be submerged.
 If not, add more brine mixture or use a narrower bowl.
-Cover the bowl with plastic wrap or a lid and put it in the refrigerator for the amount of time you need, 2 hours for halved and flattened chicken breasts, but even 30 minutes will have an effect.
+Leave it all at room temperature for up to 40 minutes.
+If brining for longer, you should put it all into the refrigerator right from the start.

 Should You Marinate Chicken Breasts Before Grilling Them?

 Marinades don’t really tenderize meats (unless they have a lot of salt in them and then are actually brining them).
 Instead, marinades only add flavor to the outside of the meat.
 If you want tender, juicy chicken, then I’d use the time to brine the chicken instead.